UofT-HPRC/galapagos/README.md

 ```
 `<clusterNumber>` inumerates this cluster within the Laniakea framework
 `<packet>` is added for future extensions, currently it must match the above
-`<userIPPath>` is the location of the repository containing all your IPs and verilogs you wish to be inserted.
-Verilogs must be in the in the described folder, not within subdirectories.
+`<userIPPath>` is the location of the repository containing all your IPs and source files you wish to be inserted.
+Unpackaged files must be in the in the described folder, not within subdirectories.
-In verilog mode kernelName must be the name of your top level verilog function, and the verilog must be locaten in <userIPPath>/kernelName.v (e.g., kernel matrix would be in matrix.v using the module matrix as top level)
-In IP mode kernelName must be the name of the IP.
 The `<num>` tag refers to the unique ID of a kernel. <br/>
 The `<rep>` refers to the number of times to repeat a kernel.
 The IDs are of repeated kernels are increased sequentially. <br/>
-The `<type>` can be open, ip, or verilog specifying if you want an open block design to add your work in, a packaged ip inserted, or a verilog file.
-The name of the ip must exactly match the kernel name if in ip mode.
-The name of the verilog file and the top level module must match the name in verilog mode.
+The `<type>` can be open, ip, vhdl, system_verilog, or verilog specifying if you want an open block design to add your work in, a packaged ip inserted, or a vhdl system verilog or verilog file.
+    In IP mode, the name of the ip must exactly match the kernel name.
+    In verilog mode the file must be named <name>.v, and the top level module must be <name>, where <name> is the kernelName.
+    In system verilog mode the file must be named <name>.sv, and the top level module must be <name>, where <name> is the kernelName.
+    In vhdl mode the file must be named <name>.vhdl, and the top level module must be <name>, where <name> is the kernelName.
+    In Open mode, the block design is just called kernelName_inst<inst_num> where inst_num inumerates the number of copies of that kernel
-The `<clk>` refers to the name of the clock interface, this will be tied to the clock in the Hypervisor. <br/
+The `<clk>` refers to the name of the clock interface, this will be tied to the clock in the Hypervisor. <br/>
 The `<aresetn>` refers to the name of the reset interface, this will be tied to the clock in the Hypervisor (negative edge triggered). <br/>
 The `<id_port>` refers to the port name in the kernel that will be tied to a constant with the value of the unique kernel ID. (optional) <br/>
 The `<s_axis>` and `<m_axis>` are the names of the axi stream ports on the IP.
 Port name _NONE specifies you wish for that port to be tied off/ unused.
 In Open mode, this specifies the name of that port in the open block design.<scope> is for a future extension and for now must be global